jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Although strictly speaking no configuration is *necessary*, there are a few settings that users should usually customize.
-The most important is the `markdown-command` variable, which tells Markdown Mode where to find an external program for converting Markdown to HTML on your system.
+The most important setting is the `markdown-command` variable, which tells Markdown Mode where to find an external program for converting Markdown to HTML on your system.

 ### Markdown Command